jeffbruce/SpredNonDicomUpload/README.md

 - fov and matrix fields in XNAT are two dimensional (only x and y), however, all images at MICe are 3 dimensional without slices
 	  - what is the best way of handling this behaviour?  possibly supply z dimension in the `frames` XNAT XML element
 - duration goes up to a maximum of around 16 hours
-    - for some reason XNAT is not accepting well-formed xs:duration values
+    - there is a bug in XNAT for handling xs:duration values
 - it's not clear what fields to use for mouse background, strain, and genotype

 #### Rationales

-- upload process is now interactive
+- upload process is interactive by default
-    - when you're uploading such a large amount of data someone should probably oversee the process
+    - any time large amounts of data are downloaded/uploaded someone should probably oversee the process
-    - the script is safe to run without interactivity because it will automatically shut off if it fails during one step of the process, and will notify the user what subject and action (create subject, session, scan, resource, file) that it failed on
+    - there is a command line argument to disable interactivity
-	  - a bit torn on whether interactive mode should be optional or a command line argument
+        - this is safe because the script will automatically shut off if it fails during one step of the process, and it will notify the user what subject and action (create subject, session, scan, resource, file) that it failed on
-- decided not to refactor methods so that instead of passing spred id and MINC filename around, you pass an object or namedtuple, because it would just be extra work
+- decided not to refactor methods to pass an object or namedtuple instead of passing spred id and MINC filename around, because it would just be extra work
 - extending this module to work with any non-DICOM data would be difficult
 	  - however, this script is still a useful code skeleton for people with their own non-DICOM data
 	  - the python script hard codes a number of things: